ProjectBorealis/PBSync/README.md

 You can refer to our [Base-Project repo](https://github.com/ProjectBorealis/Base-Project) for an example of usage.

-Essentially, we use a batch script to launch PBSync (`UpdateProject.bat`).
+Essentially, we use a batch script to sync PBSync with the origin branch (`promoted`), and then launch PBSync (`UpdateProject.bat`).
 We have our configuration file in `PBSync.xml`.

 `PBSync.exe` and `ue4versionator.exe` are distributed as part of the repo, at the root game project level.